zowe/docs-site/docs/user-guide/cli-using-daemon-mode.md

    ```
    C:\Users\<user_ID>\.zowe\bin
    ```
    **Alternative configuration**: By default, the daemon binary creates or reuses a file in the user's home directory each time a Zowe CLI command runs.
-In some cases, this behavior might  c be undesirable.
+In some cases, this behavior might be undesirable.
 For example, the home directory resides on a network drive and has poor file performance.
 To change the location that the daemon uses, set the following environment variable for your operating system:

    - **Windows:** `ZOWE_DAEMON_LOCK`